plugdata-team/plugdata-team.github.io/docs/Compiled_Mode.md

 - DPF Audio Plugin
   - An audio plugin that can be an audio effect, instrument, or custom MIDI plugin.
 To be used by itself in the majority of DAWs.
 - Pd External
-  - Compile your plugdata into an external object that can be used in PureData or plugdata like a built-in object.
+  - Compile your patch into a Pd external object that can be used in PureData or plugdata like a built-in object.

 >[!WARNING]
 >When exporting code or plugin binaries, as of writing, the destination path cannot contain *any* spaces.